Funding Conference Travel

 Presenting your scholarship at conferences is an integral part of your professional development as a graduate student in the humanities.
 Conference participation gives you the opportunity to meet others in your field, keep informed of the latest research, and build an academic reputation based on your work.

-There are four main funding sources for graduate student travel to conferences:
+There are three main funding sources for graduate student travel to conferences:

 Graduate Student Council Travel Award (up to $275)